skrey/yellow-extensions/features/edit/README.md

 ## How to restrict a user account

-If you don't want that users edit pages, then restrict user accounts.
+If you don't want that users modify pages, then restrict user accounts.
 Open file `system/settings/user.ini` and change the user's home page and access right.
-Users are allowed to edit pages within their home page.
-But nowhere else.
+Users are allowed to edit pages within their home page, but nowhere else.

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/settings/system.ini` and change `EditLoginRestriction: 1`.
 Users are allowed to log in, but cannot create new user accounts.

-If you can't trust every user, then enable the safe mode.
+If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

 ## Settings